-Twenty-nine officers will work on MCSAP eligible enforcement activities including inspections, compliance reviews, safety audits, hazardous material inspections and public information and education presentations to complete grant requirements for the State of Illinois.
+Twenty-seven officers will work on MCSAP eligible enforcement activities including inspections, compliance reviews, safety audits, hazardous material inspections and public information and education presentations to complete grant requirements for the State of Illinois.
 Furthermore, currently 9 office staff work (5 at 100%, 1 at 75% and 3 at 25%) of their time on MCSAP eligible activity including processing of civil penalty cases, monitoring and reporting performance progress, maintain and answer requests for data review, assist with preparing cases and documentation for audit completions.
 Those individuals who work less than 100% of their time on the grant will be charged to MOE and are not included individually in the chart above.
 Illinois has plans to include other grant eligible items for MOE.
 These items will include but are not limited to management and office support and could include other MCSAP eligible grant expenditures.
 The specific amount of MOE level for each line item is not able to be calculated at this time.

 All Compliance Officers have the ability to work overtime providing it is preapproved.
 This could include overtime incurred during inspection details, passenger carrier strikeforce, safety audits, group audits, attendance at public education presentations.
 For overtime, we have projected on average 60 hours per officer and 50 total hours combined for all office support staff to conduct MCSAP eligible activities including CMV data entry catch up.
-The calculation is based on the average salary for all officers.
+The calculation is based on the average salary for all officers and/or office support staff.

-Illinois has included all salary expenditures for the new staff Illinois anticipates to hire during the year.
+Illinois has included all projected salary expenditures for the new staff Illinois anticipates to hire during the year.
+However, activities were not amended to reflect the same since training will have to be completed prior to these proposed new officers contributing to the activity performance.